 Tyger checks in with Dorothy letting her know all systems are

 operating properly when he arrives back among the — living? —

 at safety first mall.
-Nothing much to report.
+Nothing much more to report.

-and do the same thing tomorrow.
-They really want to get Baker
+Do the same thing tomorrow.
+They really want to get Baker.

 bird alright.
 The say she was a trapeze artist in her salad days,

 then somehow ended up working messes at Gulf oil rigs.”